 A known fact is that retaining existing customers is tougher than acquiring new ones, but customer retention forms the backbone of a thriving business.
 In fact, it is a critical metric that defines the level of your business success and service performance.
 Higher churn rate can significantly affect your business decision-making powers as well as revenues and according to an Oracle study, nine out of ten customers leave your business due to poor experience led by an indifferent customer support system.

 Churn reduction comes with the responsibility of giving customers and their businesses the reassurance that they have made the right choice and guiding them to reduce friction in their business with first-rate solutions as quickly as possible.
 This means a proactive customer support team should be able to guide, direct, instruct and counsel customers in finding and utilizing specific product features, tools and functionalities to solve their business problems, in general, or at a particular scenario.
+A help desk ticketing system is crucial in transferring all end-user issues into a centrally managed support system so that customers’ problems are speedily and efficiently resolved.
+It records all the interactions between users and support staff – preferably across multiple channels – as a single conversation.
 Rather than waiting for customers to voice their concerns, a robust customer support team actively monitors accounts and reaches out at the first sign of trouble.
-This entire cycle in tandem helps in creating a stable CRM team, which eventually motivate the customers to stick around.
+This entire cycle in tandem helps in creating a stable CRM team, which eventually motivates the customers to stick around.

 In B2B SaaS, clients expect a highly nurturing and exclusive relationship with their service partners and your customer support team should know about establishing one based on trust, empathy and a sense of service.
 Training your CRM team to understand the customers, putting them in the client’s shoes, thorough product knowledge, listening skills and setting the right expectations will work wonders for the company.